About the Australian Memory of the World Program

 UNESCO Australian Memory of the World Committee

-• Acting Chair: Roslyn Russell
+• Chair: Roslyn Russell

 • Secretary: Fiona Clarke